Key Takeaways

 A dry stone wall can be an integral part of your overall landscape design.
 Incorporating landscape elements around the wall can enhance the beauty of your yard.

-• Incorporate water features: For a more dramatic effect, consider adding a fountain or small waterfall near the stone wall.
+- Incorporate water featuresWater features, such as ponds, fountains, and waterfalls, are popular additions to residential and c...: For a more dramatic effect, consider adding a fountain or small waterfall near the stone wall.

 Work with Professional Hardscape Contractors to Build Your Patio’s Stone Wall